-While a lot of emphases is put on finding the right makeup products unfortunately not much is given to skin care.
+While a lot of emphasis is put on finding the right makeup products, unfortunately not enough attention is given to skincare.
 If you don’t take proper care of your skin, no amount of makeup can help you achieve your desired look.
-There is a big misconception out there that skin care is only for older women which is not at all true.
-In fact, the younger you start the more beneficial it'll be in the future.
-The first and most important step in taking care of your skin is determining your skin type.
-Even if you have a proper skin care routine, it will all be worthless if the products are too harsh or too mild on your skin.
-Didn’t follow?
-Well, let us elaborate.
-If you have oily skin and you use a heavy moisturizer, it will leave your skin greasy which will, in turn, lead to blocked pores and cause acne.
-If you have dry skin you cannot use water-based creams and just cause you have normal skin doesn’t mean you don’t need to use any products at all.
-Everyone’s skin is unique, so what works for someone else might not work for you.
-It’s important to learn your skin type and the nourishment in need, only then can you get a healthier radiant complexion.
+There is a big misconception that skincare is only for older women, but that couldn't be farther from the truth.
+In fact, the earlier you start, the better skin you'll have as you age.
+The first and most important step when it comes to taking care of your skin is determining your skin type.
+Even if you have a proper skincare routine in place, it will be worthless if the products are too harsh or too mild for your skin.

 Those with this skin type should opt for heavier moisturizers and creams to restore lost oils and keep the skin hydrated.